 Breast Augmentation Overview

 There are many way to perform a breast augmentation.
 Consideration must be made into site of the incision as well a placement location of the silicone or saline implant.
-Most incisions for breast augmentation are hidden under the in the breast fold or in the nipple areola skin.
+Most incisions are hidden under the in the breast fold or in the nipple areola skin.
 Skin incisions usually are limited to 4-6 cm.
 The incision size can be bigger for silicone implants as they are firmer.
 The surgeon then decides if the implant should be placed under the chest muscle or just under the breast tissue.
 For patient with little breast tissue to hide the upper part of the implant, placement under the muscle helps create a smooth and natural upper breast pole appearance.
 Subglandular (under the breast tissue) is more common in patients with more breast tissue.

 Best Candidates for Breast Augmentation